 Windmolens of zonnepanelen wekken soms meer groene stroom op dan er op dat moment nodig is.
 Om een overschot te voorkomen, is opslag noodzakelijk.
 Bijvoorbeeld in batterijen.

-Wat doet STCA op het gebied van de energietransitie in de Metropoolregio Amsterdam en daarbuiten?
+Wat doet ETCA op het gebied van de energietransitie in de Metropoolregio Amsterdam en daarbuiten?